Key points:

 Monday episodes are around 30 minutes long and feature experts, authors, and changemakers to unpack the emotional side of money (think confidence, boundaries, and relationships).
 Friday episodes are “Ask Farnoosh” segments where Torabi answers listener-submitted questions.

 If you purchase an extra membership from the So Money website, you’ll have the ability to engage more deeply in the community.
-You can join group conversations online, receive access to workshops and personal office hours, and get ad-free listening to popular episodes like Top Science-Based Ways to Build Wealth
+You can join group conversations online, receive access to workshops and personal office hours, and get ad-free listening to popular episodes like Top Science-Based Ways to Build Wealth.

-Other Noteworthy Personal Finance Podcasts
+What Other Personal Finance Podcasts Are Worth Listening To?

 Want a personal finance podcast that’s a little out of the ordinary?